tarantool/doc/doc/dev_guide/internals/iproto/keys.rst

 Additionally, if ``sql_full_metadata`` in the :ref:`_session_settings <box_space-session_settings>` system space
-is TRUE, then the array will have these additional column maps which correspond to components described in the :ref:`box.execute() <box-sql_if_full_metadata>` section.
+is TRUE, then the array has these additional column maps which correspond to components described in the :ref:`box.execute() <box-sql_if_full_metadata>` section.

 ..  _internals-iproto-keys-sql_bind: